hi-paris/hiaudio/README.md

-Welcom to the HiAudio platform repository.
+Welcome to the HiAudio platform repository.

 The code will be made available soon.